miracle-a-osigwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 7-everybody - a script that adds execution permission to the owner, the group owner and the other users, to the file hello
 9. 8-James_Bond - a script that sets the permission to the file hello for only other users
 10. 9-John_Doe - a script that sets a custom mode for the file hello

+11. 10-mirror_permissions - a script that sets the mode of the file hello the same as olleh’s mode.